Women & Minorities

 Minority Speakers List

-The travel grant program is intended to expand the opportunity for physics departments to invite women and minority physicists to give colloquium or seminar talks in their departments.
-In addition to increasing the recognition of women and minority physicists, this program allows speakers to serve as role models for women and minority undergraduates, graduate students and faculty.
-Modest travel grants (up to $500) are available to physics departments for the reimbursement of travel costs for the invited women and minority speakers.
+The travel grant program is intended to expand the opportunity for physics departments to invite minority physicists to give colloquium or seminar talks in their departments.
+In addition to increasing the recognition of minority physicists, this program allows speakers to serve as role models for minority undergraduates, graduate students and faculty.
+Modest travel grants (up to $500) are available to physics departments for the reimbursement of travel costs for the invited minority speakers.

 Travel Grants for Minority Speakers

 - 'Climate for Women' and 'Climate for Minorities' Site Visits

 Groups of accomplished women physicists or minority physicists are invited at the behest of physics department chairs to assess the climate for women or minorities in their departments.
 The site visit team surveys students and faculty before the visit and meets with students, faculty, and administrators during the visit.
 Once the visit is completed, the team will debrief the chair of the department and send a final confidential report.
 The chair is also asked to send the team an update on the department’s progress one year after the visit.

 To date, there have been over 50 Climate for Women site visits and over 15 Minority site visits to universities.
 Many of these visits have served to highlight and present solutions to problems that not only affect minorities and women in physics but all students and faculty in the physics department.

 Climate for Women Site Visits

 Climate for Minorities Site Visits